poissonconsulting/subfoldr2/README.md

 arguments.
 The window names and file paths can be loaded using `sbf_load_windows_recursive()`.

+If there are plots and windows with the same name then the duplicate plot is dropped from the report.

+### png Files

+An existing png file can be imported into the windows subdirectories using `sbf_save_png()`.

+## Connections

-## Portable Graphics Files
+## pdf Files

 A pdf graphics device can be opened (in the current subfolder of the pdfs folder) using `sbf_open_pdf()` and the current device can be closed using `sbf_close_pdf()`. pdf graphics devices have the advantage of accepting multiple plots.
+They are not incorporated into reports.

 ## Databases